GregKaighin/bedfordshire-bicycle-club/README.md

 ## Languages
 - HTML5
 - CSS3
-- JavaScript (imported from [codepen.io/vanderzak/pen/BayjVep](https://codepen.io/vanderzak/pen/BayjVep) for the audio player.)
+- JavaScript
 ## Libraries
 - [Bootstrap](https://getbootstrap.com/) for it's prebuilt components and relatively straightforward sizing and layout capabilities.
 - [Font-Awesome](https://fontawesome.com/) for the navbar menu items.
 - [Google Fonts](https://fonts.google.com/) for the Roboto font, which is used throughout the website.
 - [js popper](https://popper.js.org/) for the navbar menu-toggle button and the show more/show less button in the 'about-me'.
 ## Tools
-- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) for editing the images and encoding in .webp format.
+- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) for editing the images.
 - [Balsamiq Wireframes](https://balsamiq.com/) for creating the wireframes.
 - [GitHub](https://github.com/) for storing the repository.
 - [realfavicongenerator](https://realfavicongenerator.net/) for generating the favicons.